frankbearzou/laravel-blog/README.md

 # Laravel Blog

 This blog system implements a blog system base on Laravel framework.

-Users can register and login when they first use the system.
+Users can register and login to the system.

 Unauthenticated users can only view the posts.

-However, anthenticated users can create posts, make comments, and use tags.
+Authenticated users can create posts, make comments and tags.

+In the database schema, User table and Post table are one to many relationship.
+Post and Comment table are one to many relationship.
+Post and Tag table are many to many relationship.

 ## Installation